 Annapurna Base Camp Trek also known as Annapurna Sanctuary trek is one of the most visited trekking trails in Nepal.
 Annapurna Base Camp Trekking takes you to the base camp of Annapurna I (8,091m), the world’s tenth highest mountain.
 The scenic and challenging part of this trek attracts many hikers from different parts of the world.

-The itinerary that we have presented here takes 13days, starting from Kathmandu to Pokhara and drive from Pokhara to Kathmandu) .
-From Pokhara we head to Nayapul by a local transport, then hike north up to Ghorepani and the popular viewpoint at Poon hill.
-Then from Ghorepani you turn eastward and walk gently to Chomrong .
+The itinerary that we have presented here takes 13days, starting from Kathmandu to Pokhara and drive from Pokhara to Kathmandu).
+From Pokhara, we head to Nayapul by a means of local transport, then hike north up to Ghorepani and the popular viewpoint at Poon hill.
+Then from Ghorepani, you turn eastward and walk gently to Chomrong.
 From Chomrong you will head to the north entering the Modi Kola Valley which takes you to the Base Camp.
 This route is indeed very rewarding in itself.